 Our goal is to advise you on divorce and all the related issues with timely, competent counsel.
 We will work through the difficult issues of child and spousal support with you, so that you can live independently and keep the children happy and healthy.

-Contact the skilled alimony attorneys at the law firm of Coates & Davenport, P.C., in Richmond, Virginia, for seasoned alimony law counsel.
+Contact the attorneys at Coates, Battle & Tyree for advice concerning your alimony issue.
 A divorce settlement lawyer will meet with you one-on-one to discuss your personal priorities and what is important for your children.

 Types Of Spousal Support